FaiziCodeSpace/practice-progress-tracker/README.md

 - Loading feedback using conditional GIFs
 - POST API handling with dynamic URL selection
 - UI navigation between fetch and post views
+- 🆕 Delete functionality to remove users from the UI
+- 🆕 Edit button navigation to redirect to edit form
+- 🆕 Functional edit form with dynamic routing and PUT request

 ---